Jip-Hop/sedunlocksrv-pba/README.md

 <img width="450" alt="screenshot" src="https://user-images.githubusercontent.com/2871973/118311084-ba41f400-b4ef-11eb-987d-13834a31c034.png">

+## Disclaimer
+Use at your own risk!
+You may lock yourself out of the data on the disk.

 ## Compatibility
 This tool, `sedunlocksrv-pba`, will only work if you have a Self Encrypting Drive (SED) which is compatible with [sedutil](https://github.com/Drive-Trust-Alliance/sedutil) (TCG OPAL).
 For example the Samsung EVO 850 SSD.